KhanterWinters/KhanterBot/README.md

 Prospect of a Discord bot written in **PHP** with a modular architecture.

-> ⚠️ The bot is not running 24/7 yet.
+> ⚠️ The bot seems to be running 24/7 now.
+However since uses a Free tier on Render, might have some hiccups.
 > It needs manual revival or activity within 50 seconds.
 > (This is currently a **critical To-Do**).